srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-event-handler-backup/README.md

 ## Step 5 - test

-This lab has been completed when the user does `admin save stay` and the startup file is correctly copied to the target destination.
+This lab has been completed when the user does `commit save stay` and the startup file is correctly copied to the target destination.
 The file must:

 - contain the changes that were made (hence the `save` to commit them to the startup file)
 - contain the timestamp of when the last change was done (important! the name should be different every time the script is executed)